-- 4.6.1 SEC is concerned that OPG's DRP off-ramps are, in practice, illusory. - 4.6.2 The 2013 Long-term Energy Plan ("LTEP") sets out a number of principles OPG is expected to follow with respect to the DRP project.
-Two important central principles are that OPG must "minimize commercial risk to ratepayers and the government" and that it must "mitigate reliability risks by developing contingency plans that include alternative supply options if contract and other objectives are at risk of non-fulfillment."
-131 - 4.6.3 One of the primary ways OPG has attempted to meet those requirements is by building into its major contracts off-ramps that allow it to cancel its contracts with vendors for convenience.
-It has also unlapped the first and second refurbishment units so that they are not both out of service at the same time.
-It hence is "full view of unit 2 execution" before the next unit (Unit 3) refurbishment begins and to allow OPG to see how the work progresses before deciding if it will commit to a second and further units. - 4.6.4 A problem arises, though, since it is OPG's view that the "most complex period in the schedule" is at the end of the Unit 2 refurbishment.
-This is where OPG has to "reintegrate the unit back into the operating plant; we move bulkheads; we energize systems; we bring things back into service; and then we do the commissioning and then need to confirm that everything we executed during refurbishment meets the standards and requirements and safety standards for the plant".
-By this point in the refurbishment of Unit 2, it will have already had to make the decision to go forward with the next unit.
+- SEC is concerned that OPG's DRP off-ramps are, in practice, illusory.
+4.6.1 - The 2013 Long-term Energy Plan ("LTEP") sets out a number of principles OPG is 4.6.2 expected to follow with respect to the DRP project.
+Two important central principles are that OPG must "minimize commercial risk to ratepayers and the government" and that it must "mitigate reliability risks by developing contingency plans that include alternative supply options if contract and other objectives are at risk of nonfulfillment."
+131 - One of the primary ways OPG has attempted to meet those requirements is by building 4.6.3 into its major contracts off-ramps that allow it to cancel its contracts with vendors for convenience.132 It has also unlapped the first and second refurbishment units so that they are not both out of service at the same time.133 The benefit of this is to ensure that there is "full view of unit 2 execution" before the next unit (Unit 3) refurbishment begins134, and to allow OPG to see how the work progresses before deciding if it will commit to a second and further units.
+135 - A problem arises, though, since it is OPG's view that the "most complex period in the 4.6.4 schedule" is at the end of the Unit 2 refurbishment.136 This is where OPG has to "reintegrate the unit back into the operating plant; we move bulkheads; we energize systems; we bring things back into service; and then we do the commissioning and then need to confirm that everything we executed during refurbishment meets the standards and requirements and safety standards for the plant".137 By this point in the refurbishment of Unit 2, it will have already had to make the decision to go forward with the next unit.
 The decision to move forward with the second unit (Unit 3) will need to be made long before it begins the most complex part of the refurbishment of Unit 2.
 If serious problems do arise, which is most likely in this part of the refurbishment, it will be too late for OPG to cancel the contracts or not continue with the next unit.

-131 Government of Ontario, Achieving Balance - Ontario's Long Term Energy Plan, December 2013 ("LTEP"), p.29 D2-2-1, Attachment 2, p.1
+131 Government of Ontario, Achieving Balance - Ontario's Long Term Energy Plan, December 2013 ("LTEP"), p.29 132 D2-2-1, Attachment 2, p.1